storipress/apollo-vue-devtools/README.md

 ## Usage

-1. Add the main plugin to your Vue project:
+1. Add the plugin to your Vue project:
 ```js
 import { createApp } from 'vue'
 import Plugin from '@storipress/apollo-vue-devtool'